-This medicine is authorized for use in human patients and is used by vets under the 'prescribing cascade'.
-The medicine is not authorized by the Veterinary Medicines Directorate (VMD), an executive agency of the Department for Environment, Food and Rural Affairs (Defra), for use in dogs/cats/pets.
+This medicine is authorized for use in human patients and certain forms are authorized for use in pets for certain conditions.
+It is also used by vets under the 'prescribing cascade'.
 Your vet can explain the 'prescribing cascade' in further detail to you and also explain why they are prescribing this drug for your pet.
 You will be asked to sign a consent form stating that you understand the reasons that the drug is being prescribed and its possible complications, before the treatment is issued.